igorkasyanchuk/rails_performance/README.md

 ## Limitations

 - it doesn't track params of POST/PUT requests
-- it doesn't track SQL queries (at least for now)
 - it doesn't track Redis/ElasticSearch or other apps
 - it can't compare historical data
 - depending on your load you may need to reduce time of for how long you store data, because all calculations are done in memory and it could take some time for high-load apps